C-memory-object-model-study-group/c-mom-sg/notes/cmom-0006-2021-03-08-clarifying-uninitialised-reads-v5.md

-Reading uninitialised values has many conceivable semantics in C, and there are conflicting demands and expectations.
+Reading uninitialised values has many conceivable semantics in C, there are conflicting demands and expectations, and the current standard text is not clear about all aspects.
+This note summarises the design space with a series of questions.

 # Related papers